mdhamoda/mdhamoda.github.io/WithSecure/Documentation/index.md

 - When a shipment is created its created with status 'Assigned to Agent' The Region is updated by a mapping based on Destination.
 The Owner is updated by a mapping based on Region.
 - When a shipment is opened by Logistica customer service, the shipment status is changed to in Review and is locked by that user.
 A server side validation prevents other users from updating this record.
 - After reviewing the shipment can be updated to Ready For Dispatch
 - With the help of Dispatch button, the shipment is sent to Org B as "Dispatch Carrier".
-The statu is updated as Dispatching in Org B and Org A. If the integration fails, the shipments is updated to Dispath failed for reprocessing
+The status is updated as Dispatching in Org B and Org A. If the integration fails, the shipments is updated to Dispath failed for reprocessing
 - The status is updated asynchronously /randomly in Org B to Dispatched or Dispatch Failed.
 - A batch job in Org A queries/polls Org B for "Dispatching" records for a recent change in status
 - Additionally, a shipment can be created or deleted in Logistica App.
 - Platform event is used to track any change in shipment and the Logistica App is subscribe dto any changes(not specific to status)

+### Assumptions and Design decisions
+Org A has open sharing model.
+All Logista customer Service agants have read all and modify all permisssions.
+They can create edit and delete shipments.
+Org B has only administrator user accounts
+Region is limited to EMEA, APAC and US
+OAuth server flow is utilized for authentication
+The lWC does not include pagination/slicing due to time constraints.

 ### Copy LogisticsApp folder to VS code for Org B